So much to see

 This exhibit shows our NY Pride with examples of vehicles made all over NY State.
 Examples include the Playboy, Mora, O-we-go and Pierce Arrow to name a few.
 We even have a Chenango Camper!

 Our Vintage Motorcycles Exhibit showcases some of the most significant and popular motorcycles ever created, including the a Henderson Streamliner.
 Check out some of the popular brands such as Indian, Harley Davison, and Scout!

 George Staley developed a fascination with aircraft engines in Aviation school.
 We now have several examples in the museum for you to enjoy such as the 18-cylinder R-3350 Turbo B-29 Super Fortress Bomber Engine.
 A similar early model of this engine was used in the Enola Gay.

 Tribute to Bennett-Ireland

 Dedicated to all the companies that once operated out of our building and on State Street, Norwich, NY.
-From the Norwich Wire Works, to the Ireland Machine and Foundry Co., Bennett Fireplace Company, and Bennett-Ireland, to the multi-national museum that this is today: Northeast Classic Car Museum.
-This exhibit is brought to you by the Chenango County Historical Society with funding by the Turner Family in the name of John B. Turner, Jr..
+From the Norwich Wire Works to the Ireland Machine and Foundry Co., Bennett Fireplace Company, and Bennett-Ireland, to the multi-national museum that this is today: Northeast Classic Car Museum.
+This exhibit is brought to you by the Chenango County Historical Society with funding from the Turner Family in the name of John B. Turner, Jr.